-Now here’s something we all take for granted here in Alabama: Did you know that our coastline is home to the world’s largest fishing tournament?
+Now here’s something most of us take for granted here in Alabama: Did you know that our coastline is home to the world’s largest fishing tournament?

 Yes, you read that right—the world.

 Ever since 1929, anglers from all over have gathered along Alabama’s Gulf Coast for the 85th annual Alabama Deep Sea Fishing Rodeo (ADSFR).
 And ever since 2011, it’s been officially recognized by the Guinness Book of World Records as the world’s largest fishing tournament.

 Whether you’re a serious sportfisherman or just a committed spectator, you’re in for a fun weekend at the ADSFR on Dauphin Island.

 “The rodeo is an incredible recreational fishing event,” said Chris Blankenship, commissioner of the Alabama Department of Conservation and Natural Resources and program administrator for the Alabama Seafood Marketing Commission.
 “It really shows what a great fishery we have here in coastal Alabama.
 The variety and size of both inshore and offshore species that come across the weigh station scales is truly amazing.”